 Getting to the island of Hvar from Split is a pleasant journey that requires a one-hour ferry ride.
 The views along the way are magnificent, but the real reward is revealed once you arrive in Hvar Town.
 The town square is among the largest in the country, and it dates back to the 13th century.
 The city developed outwards from the square, so you can trace the history of architecture as you walk in any direction.
 Tour the interior of the Cathedral of St. Stephen, sip the local drink of fig brandy or just take a walk along the coast to spot the fishing boasts coming in at sunset.

-An hour north of Split is one of the largest parks in Croatia, the Krka National Park.
+North of Split is one of the largest parks in Croatia, the Krka National Park.
 Two major rivers traverse the park, resulting in numerous waterfalls.
 Hiking trails range from easy to navigate and well-marked to true back-country, appealing to a variety of fitness levels.
 Unlike at many of the scenic waterfalls in the region, you can actually swim at the base of several falls in Krka National Park.
 While you can easily tour the park on your own with the help of signs and a map, guided walking or bus tours are a popular way to see as much of Krka as possible in a single day.

-North of Split, and further inland, is the Plitvice Lakes National Park.
+Northwest of Split, and further inland, is the Plitvice Lakes National Park.
 Comprised of more than 16 stunning lakes, each of which has a turquoise hue, and lush green forest, the park is an escape from everyday life and a stark juxtaposition to the coastal regions.
 Although there is no swimming allowed in the park, there are plenty of ways to stay active.
 You can hike to the Veliki Slap, an amazing waterfall surrounded by boulders, as well as to several caverns, smaller waterfalls and camping spots.
 An abundance of flora and fauna gives you plenty to spot along the way, including bears, wild cats and more than 120 varieties of birds.

 Just 24 km (15 miles) west of Split, and also on the Adriatic Coast, is the city of Trogir.
 The city of Trogir is packed with medieval architecture, much of it remarkably well-preserved.
 Walls from the 15th century encircle Trogir, and within them you can stroll through narrow winding streets, see the beautiful Venetian-style Cathedral of St. Lovro and admire the 15th century town call that still stands.
 Closer to the coast, kick back on beautiful beaches, or dine overlooking the clear blue water.
 Make sure to visit the waterfront Kamerlengo Fortress, where you can walk on the walls and take in truly spectacular views over the city as well as the coast.